A charming town north of Tokyo retaining its historic Edo period atmosphere

-Kawagoe is located in northwestern Saitama , west of Tokyo, and is less than an hour from major Tokyo stations by express train.
+Kawagoe is located in southwestern Saitama , north of Tokyo, and is less than an hour from major Tokyo stations by express train.

-You can access Kawagoe's main station, Hon-Kawagoe, by taking the Seibu Shinjuku Express from Seibu Shinjuku Station.
-Seibu Shinjuku Station is a ten-minute walk south of JR Shinjuku Station.
+You can access Kawagoe's main station, Hon-Kawagoe, by taking the Seibu Shinjuku Line express train from Seibu Shinjuku Station.
+Seibu Shinjuku Station is a 5-minute walk north of JR Shinjuku Station.
 It takes under an hour to get to Hon-Kawagoe from Shinjuku.

 Walk down the streets of merchants

-Dominating the Warehouse District is Toki no Kane, the bell of time.
-This bell tower has marked the time for centuries and continues to ring four times daily.
+A sight not to be missed is the Toki no Kane, or "Bell of Time."
+This bell tower has marked the time for centuries, and continues to ring four times daily.

 Wander the delightful candy alley

-The Koedo area offers many other things to see and do, including Candy Street, a street lined with stores where traditional Japanese candies are made the old-fashioned way.
+Kawagoe has many other things to see, including Candy Street, a street lined with stores where traditional Japanese candies are made the old-fashioned way.

 The many faces of Buddha

 There are several beautiful temples and shrines in Kawagoe worth visiting, most notably Kitain Temple .
-Built 1,200 years ago, it was once part of a massive temple complex and is believed to have special healing powers.
-The most striking aspect of the temple is its 540 stone statues of Buddha, each by a different artist, with its own face and its own unique posture.
-No two statues appear to be exactly the same, and according to popular belief, for each visitor to the temple, there is one statue that resembles him or herself.
+It was built about 1,200 years ago.
+The most striking aspect of the temple is its 538 stone statues of Buddha, each with its own face and unique posture.
+No two statues look exactly alike, and according to popular belief, there is a statue that resembles anyone who visits the temple.

 Mythical and playful sacred sites